danjocutler/Makers_Academy_outline/readme.md

 ===================

 #####This repository has been created to show a weekly breakdown of my 12 weeks at [Makers Academy](https://www.makersacademy.com).
 The purpose is to have a single hub that links to all other repositories created whilst on the program for organisational benefit.
 All project Titles are clickable links.
+Anything that is unchecked represents projects that are still undergoing production.

 Pre-Course
 -----------